Descent098/compsci/compsci-kb/programming/Open Source & Free Software.md

 #### MIT Open Courseware
 In 2001 MIT launched the [OpenCourseWare project](https://ocw.mit.edu/)[^12].
 This project was trying to help democratize the access to university level course content.
 They distribute the content on multiple platforms, details for which can be found [here](https://openlearning.mit.edu/courses-programs/mit-opencourseware).
 ## Critiques of open source
 While the idea of open source sounds great there are many critiques in practice.
-While these shouldn't necessarily dissuade you from developing open source they are things to keep in mind:
+While these shouldn't necessarily dissuade you from developing open source they are things to keep in mind.
+These are various situations that caused issues in open source projects:

 - Little to no accountability
 	- [The Dark Side of Open Source // What really happened to Faker.js? (youtube.com)](https://www.youtube.com/watch?v=R6S-b_k-ZKY)